Labour History in Abbotsford Logo

 Category: Indigenous

 Salmon runs continued to shrink, and work dried up at the canneries.
-Alarmed, Stó:lō leaders wrote a letter to the leader of the Department of Indian Affairs about their concerns about the overfishing.
+Alarmed, Stó:lō leaders wrote a letter to the leader of the Department of Indian Affairs with their concerns about overfishing.
 Concerns about the fisheries would continue to be brought up by the Stó:lō for decades.

 1897